Local Government Act 2001

-The Local Government Act 2001 (No. 37) was enacted by the Oireachtas on 21 July 2001 to reform local government in the Republic of Ireland.
+The Local Government Act 2001 (No. 37) was enacted by the Oireachtas on 21 July 2001 to reform local government in Ireland.
 Most of the provisions of the Act came into operation on 1 January 2002.
 The act was a restatement and amendment of previous legislation, which was centred on the Local Government (Ireland) Act 1898.
 The 2001 act remains in force, although significantly amended by the Local Government Reform Act 2014.

 According to the explanatory memorandum issued before the passing of the Act, its purposes were to: